 DigiPen welcomes applicants from all educational backgrounds.
-Applicants who have documented college-level, AP, or CLEP-related studies are automatically considered for transfer credit during the application process.
+Applicants who have officially documented college-level, AP, or CLEP-related studies are automatically considered for transfer credit during the application process.
 Please make sure your application is complete by sending all official transcripts and test scores for consideration.

 Transfer credit evaluations are completed on a course-by-course basis.
 The Office of the Registrar will evaluate college-level credit earned at other accredited institutions with respect to a student’s degree program at DigiPen.
 To be considered for transfer credit, courses must have been taken within the last 10 years and must appear on an official transcript from an accredited institution with a grade of B- or better.
 DigiPen reserves the right to accept or reject credits earned at other institutions.
 Courses transferred or waived are entered on transcripts, but no grades or quality points are awarded.
 Transfer grades are not calculated into the student’s GPA at DigiPen.
 Please note that transfer credits at DigiPen typically serve to help lighten the load of a semester.
 Depending on transfer load, most applicants entering with transfer credits graduate from our programs in three or four years.